Zubair-12/Pottermore/README.md

 ## 🏅Accomplishments that we're proud of

 Making a magic-themed & Harry Potter-themed project in the time allotted and despite the challenges.
 Creating a captivating design and coding it.
+Even though we couldn't get the project fully coded we still did **really** good for _beginners_.

 ## 📖What we learned

-* How to design a interactive Figma web prototype.
+* How to design an interactive Figma quiz, trivia, and poll prototype.
-* How to code a quiz
+* How to code a quiz, trivia, and polls.
+* How to set up a Github
+* How to set up Github pages and how to deploy them.

 ## 🚀What's next for _⚡ Pottermore_